scaljeri/di-xxl/README.md

         inject: [{property: 'creator', factory: 'foo'}]
     }

-**DI-XXL** creates a factory function which produces instances of Foo and injects it.
+The factory function, which produces instances of `Foo` is injected into the `creator` property of `bar`

 ### Projections
 Projections let you map an entity name to an other